barry-ha/Griduino/docs/ASSEMBLY.md

 If the display is not quite centered in the opening, loosen the PCB screws and adjust its location slightly to line up correctly.

 If there's a gap between the display and the top cover, use nylon #6 washers under the PCB to raise the interior assembly and close the gap.

-<h3>16.d 3D printed cover</h3>
+### 16.d 3D printed cover

 We designed a 3D printed top cover to fit the Polycase bottom half.
 The STL design file is available on request so you can print and decorate your own.
 Here's an example of a 3D printed cover in "gold" PLA. <br/>
 ![](img/hersheys-griduino-img56B29.jpg)<br>